 Fire is necessary for the health of some native habitats (from left to right): Prairies at Spring Green Preserve and Thomson Memorial Prairie, a wetland at Central Sands Forest and Barrens, oak forests at Hemlock Draw Preserve in the Baraboo Hills.

 Fire at Nature Conservancy preserves

-The Conservancy owns approximately 26,000 acres of conservation land in Wisconsin, more than half of which is fire-dependent.
-A few of the Conservancy preserves that depend on prescribed fire include:
+TNC owns approximately 30,335 acres of conservation land in Wisconsin, more than half of which is fire dependent.
+A few of our preserves that depend on prescribed fire include:

 - Oak openings and wetlands at Lulu Lake Preserve in the Mukwonago River Watershed

 - Grasslands at the Military Ridge Prairie Heritage Area in Dane and Iowa counties